 Barbara Gutierrez has served as a director of the Company since May 17, 2022.
-Ms. Gutierrez has directed and improved the financial operations of public, private equity, and privately held companies, with extensive experience with capital transactions like initial public offerings, capital raises, and merger and acquisition transactions.
-She currently serves as Chief Financial Officer of InnovAge Holding Corp.
-(Nasdaq: INNV) and has served as Chief Financial Officer and Chief People services Officer for Hero DVO, LLC and in senior leadership roles at Strad Energy Services, Jones Knowledge Group, PhyCor, and HealthOne.
+Ms. Gutierrez began her career in public accounting and has directed and improved the financial operations of public, private equity, and privately held companies, with extensive experience with capital transactions like initial public offerings, capital raises, and merger and acquisition transactions.
+She currently serves as Chief Financial Officer of Modivcare, Inc (Nasdaq: MODV) and previously served as CFO of InnovAge Holding Corp.
+(Nasdaq: INNV) from 2017 to 2023.
+She has served as Chief Financial Officer and Chief People Services Officer for Hero DVO, LLC and in senior leadership roles at Strad Energy Services, Jones Knowledge Group, PhyCor, and HealthOne.
 She has also served as a board member of Jones International University, Camp Fire Girls of Colorado (where she served as treasurer of the Board), and corporate secretary for Strad Energy Services, a TSX-traded company.
 Ms. Gutierrez is a graduate, magna cum laude, of the University of Denver, and is a certified public accountant and chartered global management accountant.
 Ms. Gutierrez is qualified to serve on the Board because she is an accomplished leader with more than 30 years of experience in executive and financial leadership roles with high growth, entrepreneurial companies in a range of industries.